top of page

 Somos.Fiesta_web_banner.jpg

 Fiestas means party and we have many reasons to celebrate.
-It is said that there is a festival in Mexico every week of every year.
+It is said that there is a festival somewhere in Mexico every day of every year.
 Traditional holidays include national holidays that celebrate the country’s independence, national heroes, and special moments in history.
-Religious holidays have celebrations that incorporate indigenous roots with church celebrations like Día de Muertos, Navidad and Carnival and La Virgen de Guadalupe.
+Religious holidays have celebrations that incorporate indigenous roots with church celebrations like Día de Muertos, Navidad, Carnival and La Virgen de Guadalupe.
 Music and dance festivals occur frequently with dance competitions like Guelaguetza and mariachi and student music or estudiantinas and the Cervantino festival.
 Other fiestas mark personal reasons to celebrate like Quinceaneras, weddings and birthdays.

 Some of the fiestas are explored and explained in the Cultura Topics listed below.